Milton-Fernandez/code_challenge/README.md

 - Run `npm install`

--Run `npm run server` and `npm run client` to get the program to run on DOM
+- Run `npm run server` and `npm run client` to get the program to run on DOM